 - 2 cups long-grain white rice

 - 1 teaspoon kosher salt

-- ½ teaspoon cilantro & garlic Goya seasoning (the orange one; about ½ of a packet)
+- ½ teaspoon Goya seasoning con culantro y achiote the orange one; about ½ of a packet

 - For garnish: fresh chopped cilantro, lime wedges